 Given her aptitude for innovation and collaboration, coupled with formal qualifications in Leadership and Management and extensive professional experience, Erin Lang is an asset to not only First Nation communities but the Queensland community as a whole.

-Danielle Ah Boo is a Financial Accountant at Arrow Energy and Co-Chair (Indigenous) of Reconciliation Queensland.
+Danielle Ah Boo is a Financial Accountant at Arrow Energy and Treasurer of Reconciliation Queensland.
 Danielle is a proud Torres Strait Islander woman, born and raised on Thursday Island.
 She is driven by her unmatched passion for empowering Indigenous peoples and communities and credits her strong cultural connections to her love for family and growing up in the Torres Strait.

 Inspired by her dream of contributing to the positive imagery of Indigenous people, Danielle graduated from the Queensland University of Technology with a Bachelor of Creative Industries and began working at 100% Indigenous-owned media agency, Carbon Creative.
 Here she was fortunate to travel across the country and work on projects which contributed to social change for Indigenous people.
 Always up for a challenge, after a few years Danielle decided it was time for a career change and undertook a Master of Business (Professional Accounting) which led to work at Ernst and Young.
 Working at one of the Big 4 accountancy and advisory firms gave her valuable experience and an insight into corporate Australia.
 To develop her financial accounting skills, Danielle moved to Arrow Energy where she is now undertaking the Chartered Accountants Program.